alessio-cristofoletto/AlighieriGPT/README.md

 # AlighieriGPT
-GPT-2 in PyTorch from scratch, fine-tuned to match the style of the Divina Commedia
+GPT-2 in PyTorch from scratch (ref.
+Karpathy tutorial), fine-tuned with LoRA to match the style of the Divina Commedia